solidi/writing/writing-ideas.md

     1. How going from place to place, and being on time is killer
 1. A write up about The Right to be Remembered
     1. Product idea conclusion?
+1. A write up about the immigration actions
+1. "That one project" - noggin.
+1. When the boiler service comes
+    1. Just do enough
+    1. Enough to get it done, but may be a time liability later
+    1. Gaskets, cleaning, replacing parts

 ## Updates